mitchelllisle/data-privacy-papers/README.md

 possible to guarantee a response will not inadvertently expose confidential data, leading to potential breaches of privacy and ethical dilemmas.
 This paper explores a practical solution to this problem suitable to general knowledge extraction from personal data.
-It shows *differentially private token generation* is a viable approach to private RAG.</p>
+It shows \emph{differentially private token generation} is a viable approach to private RAG.</p>
   </details>
 </div>